nvoulgaris/blog/content/post/unit-testing.md

 It may be a bit unconventional (the way I love it), but before we even start, let me clarify the two most important things that tests **are not**.

-> Tests are not nice to haven
+> Tests are not nice to have

 > Tests are not negotiable